Quick start

 Verify it works

-Run any LLM call through the configured client, then visit /requests.
-A new row should appear within a few seconds with:
+Make any LLM call from your app, then visit /requests.
+A new row should appear within a few seconds with model, tokens, cost, latency, and the full request / response bodies.

 Troubleshooting